 The Royal Collections also includes the Treasury, the Bernadotte Library and the Tre Kronor Museum.

-The Bernadotte Library includes the book collections of the Bernadotte family, totaling approximately 130,000 books.
-It also includes the Bernadotte photograph collection of around 800,000 photographs.
+The Bernadotte Library includes the book collections of the Bernadotte family, totalling approximately 100,000 books.
+It also includes the Bernadotte photograph collection of around 500,000 photographs.
 The photographs are available to the general public and sales are conducted in the fashion of a regular photo agency.